vncsmyrnk/vim-config/README.md

 # myconfig.nvim 💻

-This is my local vim/nvim config using lua.

 To work properly this repo should be cloned/copied to `~/.config/nvim`.

 [lazy.nvim](https://github.com/folke/lazy.nvim) is used as a plugin manager.

 > [!NOTE]
-> Neovim versions `0.9` and `0.10` are compatible with this configuration.
+> [Latest nvim releases](https://github.com/neovim/neovim/releases) should be compatible with this configuration
+> Versions `0.10.x` guaranteed to work

 ## Install